A Study of Posterior Stability for Time-Series Latent Diffusion

 \subsection{New Framework}

-In light of previous analyses, we propose a new framework that lets the autoencoder interact with the diffusion model more effectively than latent diffusion: We can get rid of the KL-divergence term and increase the sensitivity of decoder $\mathbf{f}^{\mathrm{dec}}$ to latent variable $\mathbf{z}$.
+In light of previous analyses, we propose a new framework that lets the autoencoder interact with the diffusion model more effectively than latent diffusion.
+With this better framework design, we can eliminate the KL-divergence term, permit a free from of prior distribution $p^{\mathrm{prior}}(\mathbf{z})$, and increase the sensitivity of decoder $\mathbf{f}^{\mathrm{dec}}$ to latent variable $\mathbf{z}$.

 Importantly, we notice a conclusion~\citep{ho2020denoising} for the diffusion process (i.e., Eq.~(\ref{eq:forw proc def})):

 where the coefficient $\bar{\alpha}^i$ monotonically decreases from $1$ to approximately $0$ for $i \in [0, L]$.
 In this sense, suppose the initial variable $\mathbf{z}^0$ is set as $\mathbf{v} = \mathbf{f}^{\mathrm{enc}}(\mathbf{X})$, then we can infer that the random variable $\mathbf{z}^i \sim q^{\mathrm{forw}}(\mathbf{z}^i \mid \mathbf{z}^{0})$ contains $\bar{\alpha}^i \times 100\%$ information about the vector $\mathbf{v}$, with $(1 - \bar{\alpha}^i) \times 100\%$ pure noise.
 For $i \rightarrow 0$, the diffusion process is similar to the \textit{variational inference} (i.e., Eq.~(\ref{eq:var inference})) of VAE, adding slight Gaussian noise to the encoder output $\mathbf{v}$.
 For $i \rightarrow T$, the variable $\mathbf{z}^i$ simulates the problem of \textit{posterior collapse} since $q^{\mathrm{forw}}(\mathbf{z}^i \mid \mathbf{z}^{0}) \approx \mathcal{N}(\mathbf{z}^i; \mathbf{0}, \mathbf{I})$.